 Furthermore, as a video interview with Kevin Clayton of Clayton homes reflects that ‘Warren’ told him that they have ‘plenty of money.’
 Clayton says Buffett hammers away at competition and the moat, but otherwise gives them significant liberty – and considerable financial support.
 So Clayton and other Berkshire managers have expanding the moat preached to them, per his comments in the video below.

 Kevin goes onto say in the video above elements of how their “moat” works.
 Clayton explained that Buffett preaches that moat and how they are supposed to be tough on competitors, how they like to use nonprofits, and more.
-All of these are truths, hiding in plain sight.
+All of these are Clayton’s self-proclaimed truths, hiding in plain sight.

 The video interview was done by a Buffett believer.
 We added commentary to it under fair use guidelines, to help viewers better understand the points Kevin Clayton is making.
 But not one word of either the interviewer or Kevin Clayton has been changed.
 The cartoons that follow summarize – in a satirical manner – some of the points that Kevin and interview Robert Miles made in their video.

 Needless to say, Clayton does not admit in the video to being a monopolist.
 But he does say is that “Warren” and thus, Clayton – preach “the Moat” and their anti-competitive principles to their team, in his own words.

 So for clarity and to underscore the point, a Clayton manager messaged our publisher to say, ‘What’s wrong with crushing the competition?’
 That’s the mindset.
 The answer is that there is healthy and unhealthy competition.